Street Art Avenue Grand Paris: a Street Art walk in the making!5 May 2021

 In the middle of Street Art Avenue a little side Urbex as we like them

 At this point of the route I realize that many works of the Street Art Avenue map have disappeared … But it is with great pleasure that I discover that this part of the Canal is the realm of graffiti artists and therefore of spontaneity!
 It slams in all directions and the dilapidated architecture and the surrounding wastelands give the place a little side Urbex that the Americans could call “No Go Zone”.
-A moment of pleasure with which I composed you a small slide show 😉
+A moment of pleasure with which I composed you a small image patchwork 😉

 Should we go and discover Street Art Avenue?